Andreas Grün

 Hin

-full-length concert (ca 20 min. plus ca 40 min. old music)
+concert-length programme (ca 20 min. of my music plus ca 40 min. of early music)

 Three Pieces